manavdahra/product-topology/README.md

 # Product topology

 ## Starting project:
-1. Below command starts the server on port 8181.
+1. Below command starts the server on port 8080.
+And opens up a tab in default browser.

 ```
 npm run start
 ```

-2. Simply open the URL: http://localhost:8181

 ![Demo](./demo.png)